 - How much flexibility will be in your development schedule?

 You might decide to pilot—or test and review—the material before implementing it.
 This can help refine your product, but you need to build it into your timeline.
 Also consider the flexibility of your funding allocation deadlines, since this will impact these scheduling factors.
-Consider if you have to use your funds by a specific date, if you can break up the payments, and so on.
+Consider if you have to use your funds by a specific date, if you can break up the payments, etc.

 - What are your students’ key needs?

 - Which needs are a priority?